How to Clear Up Cloudy Hot Tub Water

 Check Your Chemical Levels

 One of the most common causes of cloudy, hot tub water is improper chemical levels.
 PH is essential in keeping your hot tub water clear and tested daily.
-The ideal range for pH is 7.4 to 7.6.
-If your pH is too low, your water will be acidic and corrosive, which can damage your hot tub equipment.
-If your pH is too high, your water will be alkaline and can cause scale buildup.
+The ideal range for pH is 7.2 to 7.8.

-Besides to pH, you'll also need to test for total alkalinity and calcium hardness.
-Total alkalinity should be between 80 and 120 ppm, and calcium hardness should be between 175 and 250 ppm.
-If either of these levels is too high or too low, it can cause cloudy water.
+You'll also need to test for total alkalinity and calcium hardness.
+Total alkalinity should be between 80 and 120 ppm, and calcium hardness should be between 150 and 250 ppm.
+If either of these levels is too high or too low, it can make hot tub water cloudy.

 After you've adjusted the pH levels, it's a good idea to do a partial water change to remove the chemicals from the water.
 This will help keep your hot tub water clear and prevent cloudy water.

-• The water will be corrosive and etch if the alkalinity is too low.
-You'll also have a hard time maintaining a consistent pH level.
-If the alkalinity is too high, it can make it challenging to lower the pH level when it needs to be adjusted.
+• The alkalinity is too high.
+This can make it challenging to lower the pH level when it needs to be adjusted.

-• When your tub has the proper pH levels, the water is less likely to become cloudy.
-The ideal pH level for a hot tub is between 7.4 and 7.6.
+When your tub has the proper pH levels, the water is less likely to become cloudy.
+If the ideal concentrations change, you will need to adjust the pH.

 To raise the pH level, you can add soda ash (sodium carbonate) to the water.
-You can add muriatic acid (hydrochloric acid) or dry acid (sodium bisulfate) to lower the pH level.
+To lower the pH level, add muriatic acid (hydrochloric acid) or dry acid (sodium bisulfate).

 If you need to add a lot of chemicals to the water to adjust the pH and alkalinity levels, it's a good idea to do a partial water change.
-To do a partial water change, drain some of the water from the tub and add fresh water.
+Drain some of the water from the tub and add fresh water.

-If you've recently added a lot of chemicals to the water, it's also a good idea to run the filter for 12 hours or more to help remove the chemicals from the water.
+If you've recently added a lot of chemicals to the water, don't neglect the hot tub filters.
+It's also a good idea to run the filter for 12 hours or more to help remove the chemicals from the water.

 If you've tried all the above and your hot tub water is still cloudy, you may need to call a professional.
 A professional can help you to identify the problem and find a solution.

-Use test strips or another tool.
-If pH and alkalinity are low, you must add products that can increase alkalinity by increasing pH or lowering it.
+Use test strips or a digital water tester to test the water.
+If pH and alkalinity are low, add products that can increase alkalinity by increasing pH or lowering it.

-If your tub is new, the buildup of oils and minerals from the manufacturing process may be causing it.
-The acidity must be checked before putting any chemical shock or disinfectant in the solution.
-This is to prevent sanding or sanitization.
+If your tub is new, the buildup of oils and minerals from the manufacturing process may cause water cloudiness.
+Check the acidity before adding any chemical shock or disinfectant in the solution.
+This prevents sanding or sanitization.
 Keep hot tub chemicals inside the hot bath, with the receptacle closed.

 Some people are convinced that chlorine is harmful to their health, so they avoid going to spas.
-Other disinfectant products, such as ozonators and mineral cartridges, can be used as long as the water is pH balanced.
-A spa with chlorine is usually required with 2 or 3 ppm bromine or 3-5 ppm chlorine levels.
-When the sanitization levels drop below 1.0 ppm, foreign substances in the air can increase.
-Organic substances can grow without destruction.
-A sanitizer must kill particles causing cloudiness.
-To improve sanitization, use spa water alternatingly.
+Other disinfectant products, such as ozonators and mineral cartridges, can be used as long as the water is pH-balanced.

 Watch our video about Calcium buildup in your hot tub here.